isharaU/Canny-Edge-Detection/README.md

 python canny_edge_detection.py
 ```

-3. The script will display a list of available images in the current directory.
+3. The script will display available images in the current directory.
 4. Enter the number corresponding to the image you want to process.
 5. The script will generate two output files:
    - `grayscale_<original_filename>`: The grayscale version of the input image
    - `<original_filename>_edge.png`: The edge-detected version of the input image
-6. The script will also display the original and edge-detected images in separate windows.
+6. The script will display the original and edge-detected images in separate windows.

 ## How It Works